 There will be homework assignments most weeks.
-Homework is normally due on Thursdays and returned to you on Tuesdays in class, although this is subject to change.
+Homework is normally due on Thursdays at the beginning of class and returned to you on Tuesdays in class, although this is subject to change.
 Homework will be announced in lecture, normally the previous week.
 There will be 11 homework assignments each worth 20 points.
-The lowest homework score will be dropped, so your total homework score will be out of a possible 200 points, that is, the same as two exams.
-Late homework will be marked but cannot count for your grade.
+Only the highest 10 homework scores will count, so your total homework score will be out of a possible 200 points, that is, the same as two exams.
+Late homework may be marked but cannot count for your grade.